 As your logging project moves forward, you may or may not need to change your log shipper because of performance/cost.
 When choosing whether Logstash performs well enough, it’s important to have a good estimation of throughput needs – which would predict how much you’d spend on Logstash hardware.

-As part of the Beats “family”, Filebeat is a lightweight log shipper that came to life precisely to address the weakness of Logstash: Filebeat was made to be that lightweight log shipper that pushes to Logstash.
+As part of the Beats “family”, Filebeat is a lightweight log shipper that came to life precisely to address the weakness of Logstash: Filebeat was made to be that lightweight log shipper that pushes to Logstash or Elasticsearch.

 With version 5.x, Elasticsearch has some parsing capabilities (like Logstash’s filters) called Ingest.
 This means you can push directly from Filebeat to Elasticsearch, and have Elasticsearch do both parsing and storing.
 You shouldn’t need a buffer when tailing files because, just as Logstash, Filebeat remembers where it left off:

-If you need buffering (e.g. because you don’t want to fill up the file system on logging servers), you can use Redis/Kafka, because Filebeat can talk to them:
+If you need buffering (e.g. because you don’t want to fill up the file system on logging servers), you can use a central Logstash for that, or delegate this job to Redis/Kafka, because Filebeat can talk to them as well:

 Filebeat is just a tiny binary with no dependencies.
 It takes very little resources and, though it’s young, I find it quite reliable – mainly because it’s simple and there are few things that can go wrong.
 That said, you have lots of knobs regarding what it can do.
 For example, how aggressive it should be in searching for new files to tail and when to close file handles when a file didn’t get changes for a while.